SyncEngine/docs/docs/user/connections.md

 The **Connections** tab in SyncEngine is where all integrations begin.
-It serves as the central hub for managing external systems, defining credentials, and configuring secure data connections that power your automations.
+It serves as the central hub for managing external systems through webservices, defining credentials, and configuring secure data connections that power your automations.

 With a unified interface, you can connect to APIs, file servers, databases, and the local filesystem — allowing SyncEngine to retrieve, transform, and send information across your entire ecosystem.